 OP 1.
 Where appropriate, based on the national context,

-OP1.1. to strengthen their leadership, commitment and support in promoting quality and sustainable local production of medicines and other health technologies;
+OP1.1. to strengthen their leadership, commitment and support in promoting [to establish and strengthen; Bangladesh add] [the high; USA add] quality and sustainable local production of medicines and other health technologies;

-OP1.2. to align the national policies and/or strategies related to local production with regional policies and/or strategies, and leverage on regional economic integration to expand access to markets and enhance sustainability of local production;
+OP1.2. to align [their; USA add] national [and regional; USA add] policies and[/or; USA delete] strategies related to local production [with regional policies and/or strategies; USA delete], and leverage [on; USA delete] regional economic integration [and coordination platforms to agree upon support for products with sizeable regional demand; USA add] to expand access to markets and enhance sustainability of local production;

+OP1.3. to develop evidence-based holistic national [and regional; Norway add] policies, [financing mechanismes,; Norway add] strategies and plans of action in collaboration with stakeholders for strengthening [the; USA add] local production of [quality-assured; USA add] medicines and other health technologies;

+OP1.4. to explore the mechanism to establish a national/regional pooled fund to ensure sustainable support for the implementation of the national/regional strategies for local production; [USA question on OP1.4; Norway suggest to integrate into OP1.3; EU delete OP1.4]

 OP1.5. to enhance inter-ministerial policy coherence and to create incentives and an enabling business environment for local production to be quality-assured and sustainable;

-OP1.6. to apply a holistic approach in strengthening local production by considering, for example, regulatory systems strengthening, access to sustainable and affordable financing, development of skilled human resources, access to technology for production and needs-based innovation;
+OP1.6. to apply a holistic approach in strengthening local production by considering, for example, [promoting research and development,; Argentina add] regulatory systems strengthening, access to sustainable and affordable financing, development of skilled human resources, access to technology [on voluntary and mutually agreed terms; Switzerland propose this text here] for production and needs-based innovation [[on voluntary and mutually agreed terms; Switzerland propose to move this text] [and/or in line with international and multi-lateral frameworks; Bangladesh, Switzerland add]; the aggregation of national and regional demand; appropriate incentives for private-sector investment [South Africa question on private-sector investment]; and procurement decisions based on quality and not only lowest cost, particularly in the context of achieving universal health coverage; USA add]; [Norway add text later]

-OP1.7. to engage in global, regional and subregional networks related to promoting quality and sustainable local production, and to further enhance multi-stakeholder collaboration;
+OP1.7. to engage in global, regional and subregional networks related to promoting [high; USA add] [safe, effective and affordable; Argentina add] quality and sustainable local production, and to further enhance multi-stakeholder collaboration;

-OP1.8. to further engage in North–South and South–South development cooperation, partnerships and networks to build and improve transfer of technology related to health innovation on mutually-agreed terms and/or in line with international ]
+OP1.8. to further engage in North–South and South–South development cooperation, partnerships and networks to build and improve transfer of technology related to health innovation [on mutually-agreed terms and/or in line with international [on mutually-agreed terms and/or in line with international [and multi-lateral; Bangladesh, Switzerland add] frameworks; Canada, Switzerland add]

-OP1.9. to promote sustainable local production of knowledge-based traditional medicines as alternative source of medicines especially through research and manufacturing of local herbal medicines;
+OP1.9. to promote [sustainable; Canada add] local production of [safe and effective; UK add] [knowledge-based; Canada add; Bangladesh question; Secretariat will check the language used] traditional medicines as alternative source of medicines especially through research and manufacturing of local herbal medicines; [USA, EU, NOR delete OP1.9; Ethiopia retain OP1.9]

+[OP1.10.
+To use the flexibilities [provided in; Canada delete] [affirmed by the Doha Declaration, which affirms that; Canada add] the TRIPS Agreement [in order to promote local production, generic competition and access to medicines.; Canada delete] [can and should be interpreted in a manner supportive of WTO members’ right to protect public health and promote access to medicines for all, and reaffirms the right of WTO members to use, to the full, the provisions of the TRIPS Agreement, which provides flexibility for this purpose; Canada add]; Argentina add; USA reserve] [USA delete] [Switzerland delete]